boraoden/boraoden.github.io/favourite-books.md

 ---

 here are my favourite books from different aspects and eras of my life.
-ps: they are not in order.
+note: the list is not in order in anyway, i just have written down my favourites.

 ---